Mourning Dove (author): Name

-Early in her life, Quintasket was forced to give up her language while attending the Sacred Heart School at the Goodwin Mission in Ward, near Kettle Falls, Washington.
-As a child, she could not remember the meaning of her Native name, but thought it meant Mourning Dove.
-She realized that she at first spelled it incorrectly in English as "Morning Dove" after seeing a bird labeled as a mourning dove in a museum; she then changed the spelling to "Mourning Dove."

-But later in life she said, "the whiteman must have invented the name for it," after realizing that her people did not give women bird or animal names.
+Mourning Dove was a pen name chosen in adulthood when Quintasket decided to become a writer.
+The name was based on Colville traditional stories, Mourning Dove being the wife of Salmon who is the sustenance of life.
+Initially using the spelling Morning Dove, she corrected it after having visited a museum in Spokane.

 Background

-Hum-Ishu-Ma, also known as Christine Quintasket, was born "in the Moon of Leaves" (April) 1888 in a canoe on the Kootenai River near Bonners Ferry, Idaho.
+Humishuma, also known as Christine Quintasket, was born "in the Moon of Leaves" (April) 1888 in a canoe on the Kootenai River near Bonners Ferry, Idaho.

 Her mother Lucy Stukin was of Sinixt (Lakes) and Colville (Skoyelpi) ancestry.
 Lucy was the daughter of Sinixt Chief Seewhelken and a Colville woman.
 Christine spent much time with her maternal Colville grandmother, learning storytelling from her.

 Christine's father was Joseph Quintasket, a mixed-race Okanagan.
 His mother Nicola was Okanagan and his father was Irish.
 He grew up with his mother and stepfather.
 While living at the Colville Reservation, Christine Quintasket was enrolled as Sinixt (Lakes), but she identified as Okanogan.
 The tribes shared related languages and some culture.

-Hum-Ishu-Ma learned English in school.
+Humishuma learned English in school.
+She attended the Sacred Heart School at the Goodwin Mission in Ward, near Kettle Falls, Washington and later the Fort Shaw Industrial Indian School near Great Falls, Montana where she was a teacher's aide.
 After reading The Brand: A Tale of the Flathead Reservation by Theresa Broderick, she was inspired to become a writer.
-She wanted to refute Broderick's derogatory view of indigenous people.
 Her command of the English language made her valued by her fellow Natives, and she advised local Native leaders.
 She also became active in Native politics.
 She helped the Okanogan tribe to gain money that was owed them.

 Personal life

 Quintasket married Hector McLeod, a member of the Flathead people.
-But he proved to be an abusive husband; they separated.
+While married to McLeod she attended Calgary College in Alberta where she studied business and composition.
+When McLeod proved to be an abusive husband; they separated.
 In 1919, she married again, to Fred Galler of the Wenatchi.

-Quintasket died on 8 August 1936 at the state hospital in Medical Lake, Washington.
+Quintasket died from the flu on 8 August 1936 at the state hospital in Medical Lake, Washington.